Load and Renewable-Following Control of Linearization-Free Differential Algebraic Equation Power System Models: State Feedback Control Design for NDAEs

 \subsection{Implementation of The Proposed LRFC Strategy}

 The proposed LRFC strategy can be implemented as follows.
 First, based on the matrices describing the network dynamics \eqref{eq:nonlinearDAEexplicit}, the controller gain $\m K_d$ is computed by solving problem $\mathbf{P}$.
-Based on the load and renewable forecasts $\m q^k$, the steady-state algebraic variables $\m x_a^k$ can be obtained from solving the PF/OPF.
+Based on the load and renewable forecasts $\m q^k$, the steady-state algebraic variables $\m x_a^k$ can be obtained by solving the PF/OPF.
 Afterwards, $(\m x_d^k,\m u_{\mr{ref}}^k)$ can be computed by setting $\dot{\m x}_d = 0$ in \eqref{eq:nonlinearDAEexplicit} and from $(\m q^k,\m x_a^k)$, the resulting system of nonlinear equations is numerically solved.
 The calculated $(\m x_d^k,\m u_{\mr{ref}}^k)$ is then fed to the control architecture illustrated in Fig. \ref{fig:control_architecture}.
-These steps are then repeated once every $T$, which is typically around $15$ minutes \cite{Faulwasser2018}, to continuously perform LRFC and compensate any changes in demand and renewables generation.
-Algorithm \ref{alg:LRFC} presents a summary on how the LRFC is implemented.
+These steps are then repeated once every $T$, which is typically around $15$ minutes \cite{Faulwasser2018}, to continuously perform LRFC and compensate for any changes in demand and renewables generation.
+Algorithm \ref{alg:LRFC} presents a summary of how the LRFC is implemented.
 Realize that, since the matrix $\m K_d$ is only computed \textit{once}, our approach for LRFC is much more practical compared to other methods that rely on the linearization of \eqref{eq:nonlinearDAEexplicit} around the operating point $(\m x_d^k,\m x_a^k)$ because, in addition to solving the PF/OPF and the set of nonlinear equations mentioned above, the independent system operator has to \textit{(a)} perform the linearization while also \textit{(b)} computing the stabilizing controller gain matrix---two are carried out in each iteration within $kT \leq t \leq (k+1)T$ time interval.
-This linearization-based approach certainly necessitates more demanding computational processes to be performed.
+This linearization-based approach certainly necessitates more demanding computational processes to be performed. \begin{myrem} Despite the proposed LRFC strategy does not consider impacts caused by parametric uncertainties, one can perform sensitivity analyses to predict the levels of uncertainty propagation within a certain time period \cite{Choi2017}, after which the predicted worst-case operating regions can be determined and included in the sets $\mathbfcal{X}_d$ and $\mathbfcal{X}_a$. \end{myrem}